mapbender/mapbender-documentation/en/book/quickstart.rst

 Welcome page
 ================================================================================

 #.
 The Welcome page lists applications that are public and can be used by all users.
-The applications are listed with a little screenshot, a title and a description.
+The applications are listed with a screenshot, a title and a description.

 #.
 You can open an application by click on the title or the start button.